WestonSF/ArcGISDataToolkit/ReadMe.md

 updates the dataset with the same name in the specified geodatabase.

 #### Google Drive Upload
-Uploads a specified file to Google Drive account.
+Uploads a specified file or folder to Google Drive account.
 Need to get an authorization code manually first from here:
 * https://accounts.google.com/o/oauth2/auth?scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fdrive&redirect_uri=urn%3Aietf%3Awg%3Aoauth%3A2.0%3Aoob&response_type=code&client_id={CLIENTID}&access_type=offline

 There are then two options - Generate Credentials File or not.
 You will need to generate the credentials file the first time this is run.